BBVA/apicheck/docs/developers.md

 the tool.
 Documentation must be stored in a file called **README.md** inside the root folder and using Markdown format.

+In order to help APICheck users it is convenient that you provide, aside the description of your tool, with some info about how it works:
+- You should indicate, for example, what are the expected input (what it expects as standard input) and ouput (what can others expect as output and error) of your tool.
+- As a best practice your tool should return and error code of '0' if it finish without error and any other value if it encounter any error condition, It should be great if you explain the meaning of this error codes.
+- At last, you should provide with some examples about your tool to help the other users to get the most of it.

 ```console
 $ cd tools/
 $ cd hello-world-tool/